 This may include providing more data, being available by phone for questions at certain hours and introductions to experts on your team.
 Always be willing and available to travel, with face-to-face meetings acting as a crucial element of high-level transactions.
 There’s a good deal of back and forth in closing a deal, which takes persistence, so don’t get frustrated if the timeline goes slower than anticipated.

-Building successful relationships with Family Offices takes time and persistence.
+Building successful relationships with our family office list database takes time and persistence.
 Remain open to different approaches and don’t get discouraged if you don’t get an immediate response.
 The right relationship will come from your efforts, as long as you follow these guidelines.